qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 ## Practical Implementation in Python

-Let's deive into how Qdrant handles sparse vectors with an example.
+Let's dive into how Qdrant handles sparse vectors with an example.
 Here is what we will cover:

 1. Setting Up Qdrant Client: Initially, we establish a connection with Qdrant using the QdrantClient.
 This setup is crucial for subsequent operations.